groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/ai-to-pdf.md

         - icon: "far fa-file-AI"
           title: " About AI File Format"
           content: |
-            A file with an .ai extension is an Adobe Illustrator Artwork file that contains vector graphics in a single page. it uses points to create paths for displaying the image data, thus making it safe from losing image quality if it is enlarged.
-AI file format is base don the PGF file format which are similar to AI files.
-AI format finds its major usage for logos and print media, and its initial versions were considered similar to that of EPS files.
+            A file with an .ai extension is an Adobe Illustrator Artwork file that contains vector graphics on a single page.
+It uses points to create paths for displaying the image data, thus making it safe from losing image quality if it is enlarged.
+AI format finds its major usage for logos and print media.
 AI files can be opened with Adobe Illustrator, Adobe Acrobat DC, PaintShop Pro, and CorelDraw Graphics tools.

           link: "https://docs.fileformat.com/image/ai/"

     format:
         # format loop
-        - icon: "far fa-file-PDF"
+        - icon: "far fa-file-alt"
           title: " About PDF File Format"
           content: |
             Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
 The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
 PDF files can be opened in Adobe Acrobat Reader/Writer as well in most modern browsers like Chrome, Safari, Firefox via extensions/plug-ins.
-Most of the commercially available software suites also offer conversion of their documents to PDF file format without the requirement of any additional software component.
-Thus, PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.

           link: "https://docs.fileformat.com/view/pdf/"